 Geotextiles are used to combat surface erosion, which is a major contributor to shallow slope failures.
 The geotextile functions as a separation layer, arresting the migration of fine soil particles that can weaken the slope surface.
 Geotextiles can also act as a filter, allowing water to drain while retaining soil particles, thereby reducing surface erosion caused by water flow.

-Water trapped within a slope can drastically reduce its stability.
-Geosynthetics take care of internal shear failures by improving drainage and reducing pore water pressure.
+Water trapped within a slope can reduce its stability.
+Geosynthetics mitigate internal shear failures by reinforcing soil structure and facilitating drainage, thereby reducing pore water pressure.

-Steeper slopes may require some form of facing to prevent surface erosion.
-Geosynthetics can be used in facing systems, such as mechanically stabilized earth (MSE) walls, to better their functioning.
-Geogrids reinforce the soil behind the facing elements, while geotextiles behave like a separation layer and filter within the MSE wall.
+Steeper slopes often require a facing system to control surface erosion.
+Geosynthetics are commonly incorporated into such systems—like mechanically stabilized earth (MSE) walls—to improve performance.
+In these applications, geogrids reinforce the soil behind the facing elements, while geotextiles act as a separation and filtration layer within the MSE wall.

-At Strata, we help designers identify the most critical failure surface with the lowest factor of safety, offering tools for easy selection of reinforcements.
-Backed by expert consultation, our eco-friendly, cost-effective geotechnical solutions include high-quality products, precision engineering, and reliable installations.
+At Strata, we aid designers in recognizing the most significant failure surface with the least safety margin, supplying tools for simple reinforcement choices.
+With expert guidance, our sustainable and cost-efficient geotechnical solutions encompass high-quality materials, accurate engineering, and trustworthy installations.
 Beyond products and design, we also offer integrated construction services in select global markets.
 Contact us to see how we can support your next resilient and sustainable infrastructure project.

 Tell us a little about yourself and what you’re looking for, and our experts will get back to you with a perfect solution!